synopustech/webpage/README.md

 ## Customization
 - **Logo & Branding:**
   - Update the logo text in headers/footers across all pages
-  - Modify color variables in the CSS `:root` section of each file
+  - Modify color variables in `css/main.css` `:root` section (applies to all pages)
 - **Content:**
   - Replace placeholder content with your business information
-  - Update team information and photos in the case study page
+  - Update team information and photos in the index and case study pages
 - **Contact Form:**
   - The form uses [Formspree](https://formspree.io/) - update the `action` attribute with your endpoint
   - Modify form fields as needed for your business requirements
+- **Styling:**
+  - Edit `css/main.css` for global changes (colors, fonts, shared components)
+  - Edit page-specific CSS files for individual page customizations
 - **SEO & Social:**
   - Update meta tags, JSON-LD structured data, and Open Graph tags
   - Replace URLs and business information with your details

 ## Technical Features
-- **Self-Contained Pages**: All CSS and JavaScript inline - no external dependencies
+- **Modular CSS Architecture**: Shared main.css with page-specific overrides for maintainability
-- **Fast Loading**: Optimized for speed with minimal HTTP requests
+- **Fast Loading**: Optimized CSS loading with shared caching and minimal HTTP requests
-- **Modern CSS**: CSS Grid, Flexbox, custom properties, and animations
+- **Modern CSS**: CSS Grid, Flexbox, custom properties, and smooth animations
 - **Vanilla JavaScript**: No frameworks - pure JS for scroll animations and form handling
 - **Cross-Browser**: Works in all modern browsers with graceful fallbacks
 - **Mobile Optimized**: Responsive design tested on all device sizes
+- **SEO Ready**: Optimized meta tags, structured data, and semantic HTML

 ## Deployment